 - Check your email address and Apple ID.

-If that’s the case, ensure to go to Settings > Messages and enable the Send as SMS option.
-This will make sure that your messages will be delivered as an SMS if iMessage stops working.
+If so, go to Settings > Messages and enable the Send as SMS option.
+This will ensure that your messages will be delivered as an SMS if iMessage stops working.

-Still not working?
+Still needs to be fixed?
 Turn off iMessage and switch it back on.
 Alternatively, you can temporarily switch on Airplane mode and disable Wi-Fi to deactivate data.
 Wait a few seconds and then turn off Airplane mode and enable Wi-Fi.
 This should do the trick.